 In this section, we review the spectral absorption features for brown dwarfs that have served as observational evidence for the predicted thermochemistry in these atmospheres.
-These features establish the available data that can be translated into fundamental parameter calculations such as C/O ratio and metallicity in retrieval studies for these objects.
+These features establish the available data that can be translated into the calculations of fundamental parameters, such as C/O ratio and metallicity, in retrieval studies for these objects.